CybersecuritySecurity

 What is the NIS2 Directive and What is it for?

-The NIS2 Directive (Directive (EU) 2022/2555) is a regulation of the European Parliament and the Council that seeks to ensure a high level of cybersecurity across the European Union.
-It is built on three fundamental pillars: cybersecurity controls, risk management, and governance and cooperation.
-From implementing policies and procedures to continuous monitoring and incident management, NIS2 provides a comprehensive framework to safeguard digital operations.
+The NIS2 Directive (Directive (EU) 2022/2555) is a regulation of the European Parliament and of the Council that seeks to ensure a high level of cybersecurity throughout the European Union.
+It is based on three fundamental pillars: cybersecurity controls, risk management, and governance and cooperation.
+From the implementation of policies and procedures to continuous monitoring and incident management, NIS2 provides a comprehensive framework for safeguarding digital operations.

 • ICT service management (B2B)

-• Public administration is also part of this group, although the judiciary, parliaments, and central banks are excluded.
+• The public administration is also part of this group, although the judiciary, parliaments and central banks are excluded.

 • Research